 3. | Yes | No | Virus | A virus can grow (reproduce) within a host cell but does not respire on its own. |

-4. | Yes | Yes | Human/Animal | Living, growing and respiring |
+4. | Yes | Yes | Human/Animal | Living, growing, and respiring |

-3. You have learnt that different conditions are required for seed germination.
+Question 3.
+You have learnt that different conditions are required for seed germination.
 How can we use this knowledge for the proper storage of grains and pulses?

 Answer: